joeyespo/grip/README.md

 - `api_url`: A different base URL for the github API, for example that of a Github Enterprise instance.
 The default is the public API https://api.github.com.
 - `title`: The page title, derived from `path` by default
 - `text`: A string or stream of Markdown text to render instead of being loaded from `path` (Note: `path` can be used to set the page title)
+- `autorefresh`: The app will generate client-side code to autorefresh the page when the file is changed.

 #### render_app